ABOUT

 We have an abundance of talented jazz musicians in South Australia, nurtured and supported by organisations such as the Elder Conservatorium of Music (‘the Con’) at The University of Adelaide, Helpmann Academy, Creative Original Music Adelaide (COMA), Jazz SA, Southern Jazz Club and the newly formed Adelaide Jazz Club.

-The Adelaide Jazz Festival (AJF) was founded by Kaya Blum in 2022.
-The inaugural AJF was held in April 2023, leading up to International Jazz Day.
+The inaugural AJF was held in April 2023, leading up to UNESCO International Jazz Day.
 The AJF returned in April 2024, delivering the joy of jazz to the streets, pubs and halls of Adelaide.
 Watch the highlights reel.

 Second line parade through Rundle Mall featuring the Atlantic Street Band